 2Just yesterday, in July 2015, a shocking news story broke out in Sydney.
 Reports revealed that as many as 12,000 individuals were urged to undergo testing for HIV and Hepatitis.
 The reason?
 The dental clinics where they had received treatment were under scrutiny for alleged “poor hygiene practices.”

 It seems that these dentists were accused of employing substandard cleaning and sterilization methods.
 One of the dentists, however, claimed that the complaint was lodged by a disgruntled patient with whom he had a disagreement and who wanted to ruin his practice.

 As a result, many of us are holding our breath, anxiously awaiting the test results of these patients, while simultaneously postponing our own dental appointments.

-This is sounding all too familiar.
-The Internet is awash with news on HIV infection scares from dentists.
-Here are just 2 examples:
+This narrative is becoming all too familiar.
+The internet is rife with stories of potential HIV infection scares stemming from dental visits.
+Here are just a couple of examples:

-– In 2014, a lady named Amy Duffield mysteriously died from a viral heart infection after a visit to her dentist Dr. D’Mello.
-It was later found that her dentist had “poor hygiene practices.”
-This is actually putting it mildly.
-What he did was he did not change gloves between patients, used the same equipment and gloves for 32 years and stored his dental equipment in the toilet!
-More than 20,000 of his patients were asked to come back for HIV and hepatitis testing.
+- In 2014, a woman named Amy Duffield tragically died from a viral heart infection following a visit to her dentist, Dr. D’Mello.
+It was later discovered that he had “poor hygiene practices,” which is an understatement.
+He didn’t change gloves between patients, used the same equipment and gloves for 32 years, and even stored his dental equipment in the restroom!
+Over 20,000 of his patients were asked to return for HIV and hepatitis testing.